brandonkelly/TwigForDesigners/types-of-tags.md

 # Types of Tags

 All Twig tags follow a basic pattern that separates them from the surrounding HTML.
-At their outer edges you will find left and right curly braces, coupled with another character that signifies what _type_ of tag it is.
-We refer to these as the “delimiters” of the tag.
+At their outer edges you will find left and right curly braces (`{` and `}`), coupled with another character that signifies what _type_ of tag it is.
+These sets of characters are called the “delimiters” of the tag, as they define when the tag starts and ends.

 ```jinja
 {#     #}